albemontors/canOpen_for_mBed/readme.txt

                  INIT TUTORIAL
 ================================================

-To get started call the function at the beginning of your main:
+To get started call the function at the beginning of your main.c:

-    can_init();
+    #include "JAcan.h"

 Declare the following function above your main: